For healthcare providers

 5. Help make sense of pain as it transitions from acute to chronic.

-People living with chronic pain want acknowledgment that the pain is real and not just in their heads.
-And they want a path forward.
-Refer them to specialists like physical therapists, pain psychologists, and formal interdisciplinary pain rehabilitation programs who have the time and expertise to help the person change the pain narrative, accept it, and adapt to it.
+- Refer to specialists like physical therapists, pain psychologists, and formal interdisciplinary pain rehabilitation programs who have the time and chronic pain expertise to help the person change the pain narrative, accept it, and adapt to it.

 - Self-Management of Chronic Pain: Psychologically Guided Core Competencies for Providers